Eskobar: Members

-As a childhood friend of the band Jocke started playing with Eskobar in 2015 and became a full member in 2018.
-He’s been a dynamic drum expert playing in a wide array of bands and projects his whole life.
+Jocke, a childhood friend of the band's members, began playing with Eskobar in 2015 and joined as a full member in 2018.
+He has been active as a drummer across numerous bands and projects.

 Getting signed

 After a year floundering with Swedish record label MNW, the band recorded a three track demo in 1998 that was shuffled from EMI to Sony Publishing, where Sony eventually agreed to finance a ten-song demo.
 This critical step would become a watershed moment for them, as one of the ten songs – "Tumbling Down" (not to be confused with the country/western song Tumbling Tumbleweeds) – was set apart, in sonic feel, from the others, in demonstrating a capability for originality, breaking from the uniform style of the band's entire previous corpus, for the first time in its history.
 They discarded other nine songs In favor of a new, more free-flowing set of numbers; this demo led to them signing with V2 Music, where they used the name Small Change.

 Under its new label, the band found greater exposure, opening for such well-known Swedish bands as The Wannadies.
 Eventually, their popularity brought them to a prime position for releasing their own album, but for on its title.
 Shuffling through a series of names had seemed fine for an unsigned band, but they committed to settling on a single name, not in use by other bands.

 After substantial and frustrating thought, and nearly giving up on the task, a friend of the band who met an American manager who (being asked for help), suggested the surname of the notorious drug czar Pablo Escobar; the band liked the sound of it (but made a slight spelling change from the letter 'c' to 'k', for the sake of a distinctive spelling.